sylvain-meunier/stageL3/readme.md

 ## Folders
 - `Asap` : extracts from the [(n)-ASAP dataset](https://github.com/CPJKU/asap-dataset).
+- `Examples` : examples of applications
+    - `PerfGen` : generated monophonic pieces or samples
+- `Measure` : C++ code for the computation of the measure `m` defined in the report.
+In order to use said code, follow the instructions given [here](#Measure).
 - `Results` : direct results of our works
     - `Figures` : obtained figures (notably those of the report in better resolution)
     - `Performance` : results of different estimators, tested over the whole (n)-ASAP dataset.
 The value indicated at the end of the name is the value of Δ used for the measure computation
-- `Examples` : examples of applications
-    - `PerfGen` : generated monophonic pieces or samples
-- `Measure` : C++ code for the computation of the measure `m` defined in the report.
-In order to use said code, follow the instructions given [here](#Measure).
+    - `Spectrogramms` : differents figures illustrating the quantized approach

 ## Measure